 Dave Young, an engineer whose abilities far exceeded all his successors, including those of the author.
 He was also a thoroughly nice man, free of any snobbery, made even more pleasant by his soft Hampshire accent.

-Noiseless fader circuits, showing how the idea was developed by Dave Young into the Radiophonic 'Glowpot' mixing desk.
+A noiseless fader circuit, showing how the idea was developed by Dave Young into the Radiophonic 'Glowpot' mixing desk.
 He also developed a 'capacitance' fader, although this was never used in a mixer.

 The original form of the 'Johnny Longden' mixing desk, one of which was modified at the Workshop to incorporate 'Glowpot' faders and thereafter known as the 'Glowpot Desk'.